StarRocks/starrocks/docs/using_starrocks/Cost_based_optimizer.md

 ### Automatic full collection

 For basic statistics, StarRocks automatically collects full statistics of a table by default, without requiring manual operations.
 For tables on which no statistics have been collected, StarRocks automatically collects statistics within the scheduling period.
 For tables on which statistics have been collected, StarRocks updates the total number of rows and modified rows in the tables, and persists this information regularly for judging whether to trigger automatic collection.

+From 2.5 onwards, StarRocks allows you to specify a collection period for automatic full collection, which prevents cluster performance jitter caused by automatic full collection.
+This period is specified by FE parameters `statistic_auto_analyze_start_time` and `statistic_auto_analyze_end_time`.

 Conditions that trigger automatic collection: